rumca-js/Django-link-archive/README.md

  - Feedly is not local, does not store your data on your hardware
  - Feeder (phone) does not provide search ability, nor tagging.
 Cannot configure 'view' for my liking
  - Newsboat is CLI, and it does not provide exhaustive search capabilities
+ - Most do not allow to introduce my own links
+ - Fail to provide consistent search ability

 ## Screenshots